ItsK1tty/w1tchdocs/docs/source/reference.rst

 dir_check(``dir``)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Checks if directory exists, and if not, creates it.
+Checks whether the directory exists, and if not, creates it.

 **Parameters:**